The Forgotten Ear Of Corn – Sioux Legend

 The woman was astonished.
 “What child can that be?” she asked herself.
 “What babe can be lost in the cornfield?”

-She set down her robe in which she had tied up her corn and went back to search, but she found nothing.
+She set down her robe where she had tied up her corn and returned to search, but she found nothing.

 “Oh, do not leave me.
 Do not go away without me.”

 She searched for a long time.
-At last in one corner of the field, hidden under the leaves of the stalks, she found one little ear of corn.
-This it was that had been crying, and this is why all Indian women have since garnered their corn crop very carefully so that the succulent food product should not even to the last small nubbin be neglected or wasted, and thus displease the Great Mystery.
+At last, in one corner of the field, hidden under the stalks’ leaves, she found one little ear of corn.
+This was what had been crying, which is why all Indian women have since garnered their corn crop very carefully so that the succulent food product should not be neglected or wasted, even to the last tiny nubbin, thus displeasing the Great Mystery.

 By Marie L. McLaughlin, 1913.
-Compiled by Kathy Weiser-Alexander/Legends of America, updated July 2021.
+Compiled by Kathy Alexander/Legends of America, updated May 2025.

 Native American Symbols, Totems